gem5bootcamp/lps2024/slides/02-Using-gem5/09-sampling.md

 All materials can be found under [materials/02-Using-gem5/09-sampling/03-SMARTS](../../materials/02-Using-gem5/09-sampling/03-SMARTS).
 The completed version is under [materials/02-Using-gem5/09-sampling/03-SMARTS/complete](../../materials/02-Using-gem5/09-sampling/03-SMARTS/complete).
 We will not modify any scripts.

-[materials/02-Using-gem5/09-sampling/03-SMARTS/SMARTS.py](../../materials/02-Using-gem5/09-sampling/03-SMARTS/SMARTS.py) is an example of how to use exit event handler to perform SMARTS.
+[materials/02-Using-gem5/09-sampling/03-SMARTS/SMARTS.py](../../materials/02-Using-gem5/09-sampling/03-SMARTS/SMARTS.py) is an example of how to use exit event handlers to perform SMARTS.

 We can run it with the following command